breez/breez-sdk-docs/src/notifications/ios_plugin.md

-# Add the iOS Notification Plugin
+# Adding the Notification Plugin

 Add the `BreezSDK` cocoapod to your iOS Podfile, with the target `NotificationService`.
 You can add any other dependencies your require here also, for example `KeychainAccess` to read the saved mnemonic from the keychain.